Home | News & Conversations | Global Conversations | Refugee and Migration Crisis

 The global migration and refugee crisis represents one of the most significant humanitarian challenges of our time.

-Millions of people have been forced to leave their homes due to circumstances beyond their control.
+Around the world, millions of people have been forced to leave their homes due to circumstances beyond their control.

-Refugees are individuals fleeing persecution, war, or violence, while migrants may leave their countries for various reasons including economic hardship, climate change, or the search for better opportunities for their families.
+Refugees are individuals fleeing persecution, war, or violence, while migrants may leave their countries for various reasons, including economic hardship, climate change, or the search for better opportunities for their families.

 Join with other Anglicans around the world in advocating for change.